The Most Popular Games You Haven’t Heard About

 Other by NestiShy on Dec 05, 2019

-We have a tendency in gaming to focus only on a few of the biggest releases in a year.
+In gaming, we tend to focus only on a few of the biggest releases each year.
 This is only natural, as few of us have the time or money to engage in gaming on the level we would like.

 The unfortunate reality of this system is that it can lead us to missing games that we might love.
 Combine this with games that have small advertising budgets or a more niche appeal, and we can end up in the dark as to some of gaming's best titles.

-With that in mind, we want to go over some of the best and biggest games which many of us have missed.
+With that in mind, we want to go over some of the best and biggest games that many of us have missed.

 God Hand

-Released on PS2 back in 2006, God Hand is one of the games which we wish got more time in the spotlight.
+Released on PS2 back in 2006, God Hand is one of the games we wish had gotten more time in the spotlight.
 A 3D beat 'em up developed by Clover Studios and director Shinji Mikami, God Hand evolved the genre in a manner that other games should have followed – but didn’t.

 A big part of this game's lack of success was the inability of some reviewers to understand the actually quite simple mechanics.
-IGNs review is a prime example of this, with many regarding this effort as one of the worst reviews of all time.
+IGN's review is a prime example of this, with many considering it one of the worst reviews of all time.
 Mock videos have even been developed to undercut IGN’s claims that the game "encourages button mashing".

 At least, as shown at Metacritic, the game would go on to get the respect it deserved.